 If you’re searching for long-lasting lip volumizers/plumpers, you want to look for ingredients that engage in hydration and a term known as “cell boosting”.
-Basically these boosts provide a rich quantity of biological additives that promote healthy, regulated cellular growth for long-term development of the area of which applied.
+Basically these boosts provide a rich quantity of biological additives that promote healthy, regulated cellular growth for long-term development of the area on which they are applied.

 These ingredients are: tripeptides, triglycerides, collagen, hyaluronic acid, and other biologics derived from living organisms.

 Vegans be warned!
-If your specifically attuned to the avoidance of animal products, ensure your product derives their biological from algae, plant-life, or cultured bacteria (think yogurt not infectious littler germ bots).
+If you’re specifically attuned to the avoidance of animal products, ensure your product derives their biological from algae, plant-life, or cultured bacteria (think yogurt not infectious little germ bots).

-Avoid caffeinated products as these can damage your skin long-term by depleting their natural resources and embedment in the dermis.
+Avoid caffeinated products as these can damage your skin long-term by depleting their natural resources and embed in the dermis.